jmsyadav/InvoiceReimbursementSystem/replit.md

 ### Backend Architecture
 - **Framework**: FastAPI for REST API endpoints
-- **Service Layer**: Modular services for PDF processing, LLM analysis, vector operations, and fraud detection
+- **Service Layer**: Simplified single-file architecture with embedded functions for PDF processing, LLM analysis, and fraud detection
-- **Database Layer**: Dual database approach with MongoDB for metadata and Qdrant for vector storage
+- **Database Layer**: Hybrid approach with in-memory storage for metadata and Qdrant vector database for semantic search
-- **Processing Pipeline**: Multi-stage processing with PDF parsing, LLM analysis, and vector embedding
+- **Processing Pipeline**: Multi-stage processing with PDF parsing, LLM analysis, and vector embedding with automatic storage in Qdrant

 ### LLM Integration
 - **Provider**: Groq API for fast inference